lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/tutorials/s3-data-lake.md

   - S3 path: `s3://test-bucket/raw/customers`
 - Role name: `customer-crawler-role`
 - Target database: `raw-db`
+- Lake Formation configuration: select **Use Lake Formation credentials for crawling S3 data source**

 ## Run the crawler

 In crawler detail page, choose **Run**.

-After running, it will create data catalog tables in the provided database.
+After running, it will create a data catalog table in the provided database.

+The table name is the final part of the S3 path.
+In this case, `customers`.

 ## Query data